-Based on the Latin root, claudere, which means to shut, inclusion literally means to shut in.
-This evokes an image of a circular enclosure, with some people contained within the circle and others who are shut out.
+Based on the Latin root, claudere, which means “to shut,” inclusion literally means “to shut in.”
+This evokes an image of a circular enclosure, with some people contained within the circle and others shut out.
 This mental model informs how we think about inclusive solutions.
 Is the goal for the people inside the circle to create openings in the enclosure and magnanimously invite excluded communities to participate with them?
 Is the goal for outsiders to forcibly break into the circle?
 Or should we eliminate the circle altogether to intermix freely in a utopian state?
 Perhaps all are incorrect.

 This is why participation might not go far enough.
 Creating flourishing systems will require more than just extending a warm invitation to give input and feedback on potential designs.
-It will be a matter of entrusting the design of these systems to the contributions of the most excluded communities.
+It will mean entrusting the design of these systems to the most excluded communities.

 Kate Crawford, “Artificial Intelligence’s White Guy Problem,” New York Times, June 25, 2016, https://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html.

-Cathy O’Neil, Weapons of Math Destruction (New York, NY: Crown Publishers, 2016).
+Cathy O’Neil, Weapons of Math Destruction (New York: Crown Publishers, 2016).

 The Stories We Tell

-There is one lone pioneer narrative that has captured the imagination of technologists like no other: it is the tale of a restless young college student who works alone by night for years on a secretive project, an inspired invention whose completion truly alters the course of his life forever.
+One lone pioneer narrative has captured the imagination of technologists like no other: it is the tale of a restless young college student who works alone by night for years on a secretive project, an inspired invention whose completion truly alters the course of his life forever.
 It is the tale of Victor Frankenstein, as told by Mary Shelley in her popular novella Frankenstein, which has endured as a morality tale in modern tech despite being published in 1818.

-Mary Shelley; David H. Guston, Ed Finn, and Jason Scott Robert eds., Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds (Cambridge, MA: MIT Press, 2017).
+Mary Shelley, Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds, ed.
+David H. Guston, Ed Finn, and Jason Scott Robert (Cambridge, MA: MIT Press, 2017).

-In fact, themes of connection and disconnection are woven throughout the original story and right into the heart of its most pivotal scene, the dreary night when Victor finally animates his creature after two years of obsessive work, to the detriment of his studies, all of his close relationships, and even his own health.
-In the laboratory there is a spark, a breath from the creature, then suddenly Victor is rocked by a shock of revulsion—“now that I had finished, the beauty of the dream vanished, and breathless horror and disgust filled my heart”—and he runs away.
+Themes of connection and disconnection are woven throughout the original story and right into the heart of its most pivotal scene, the night when Victor finally animates his creature after two years of obsessive work, to the detriment of his studies, his relationships, and even his own health.
+In the laboratory there is a spark, a breath from the creature, then suddenly Victor is rocked by a shock of revulsion—and he runs away.

 Despite their enduring popularity as myths for modern technologists, we can examine lone pioneer narratives—including the one in Frankenstein—not only through the lens of technology itself but also by the way technology is pursued in these stories.
 If there are morals from which creators can learn, certainly one is that human lives are full of ambiguous interdependencies, and to deny these connections is the antithesis of flourishing.
 Disconnection between makers and their creations, and disconnection from each other, is a prevalent practice in technology as a way of reducing uncertainty.
 We can disrupt this paradigm by challenging the assumptions at its foundation rather than accepting it as absolute truth.